 Center Director – Sherry Whitten, CPRW, GCDF manages the College and Career Planning Center, while also serving in several other capacities on campus.
 She helps plan and implement events such as Career Exploration Opportunities (CEO), Boosting Engineering and Science Technology (BEST), and, more recently, the Alabama Council on Technology in Education (ACTE) Fair.
 Sherry also offers career advising sessions to students who are uncertain about their major or career path, as well as to students who may need reassurance that they are currently on the right track.

-Job Placement Specialist – Dara Patterson helps students who will soon be entering the workforce, most commonly those earning an Associate in Applied Science (AAS) degree.
-She provides assistance with necessities such as job search preparation, résumé and cover letter writing, good interview skills, and job leads specific to a student’s field of study.
-She also maintains communication with employers by assisting with their job postings and recruitment.
-Our new Symplicity software is a highly useful tool, which enables us to track employment and post jobs, and also allows students to upload resumes.
+Job Placement – We can also help students who will soon be entering the workforce to prepare for and find employment.
+We most commonly work with those earning an Associate in Applied Science (AAS) degree since they plan to go straight into the workforce after their time at NACC.
+We provide assistance with necessities such as job search preparation, résumé and cover letter writing, good interview skills, and job leads specific to a student’s field of study.
+We also maintain communication with employers by assisting with their job postings and recruitment.

 NACC is located on Lowell Barron Highway, Alabama Highway 35: